 Software Engineering Department, Universiti Teknikal Malaysia (UTeM) Melaka, Malaysia.
 Correspondence: nurulakmar@utem.edu.my

 In electronic healthcare environment, one factor that determines the quality of healthcare services is the accessibility of medical data.
 Fast and seamless access to medical records is necessary in order to support sharing of complete lifetime medical data among healthcare providers while promoting greater use of it.
 Nevertheless, studies on how complete lifetime medical data can be acquired by improving the way these data are accessed are limited.
 In this paper, a conceptual model of data accessibility in healthcare domain will be presented.
 QR code technology will be adopted in the model as a tool that enables multi-platforms data access points.
 Incremental data updates will be used as a mean to share complete, up-to-date lifetime medical data.
 Software prototype architecture and the interface design of the model will be also presented in this paper.
-The contribution of the work is on improving lifetime medical data accessibility that consequently promotes sharing of complete medical data among healthcare providers
+The contribution of the work is on improving lifetime medical data among healthcare providers